10 Most Beautiful National Parks in China That Will Inspire You

 While national parks aren’t the first thing that comes to mind when planning a trip to China, it absolutely should be on your list of things to see.
 The country’s vast land features an array of beautiful natural landscapes that include nature reserves, geologic parks and rare plant and wildlife.
-While there are 225 to choose from, here is a list of some of the best national parks in China.
+While there are 225 to choose from, here is a list of some of the most beautiful national parks in China.

 Becoming the first National Forest Park in China in 1982, Zhangjiajie National Forest Park is also a UNESCO Global Geopark.
 Located in Hunan Province in central China, it is famed for its 3,000 sandstone pillars that dot its landscape.
 It’s here that you can explore gorges, ravines, waterfalls and streams, and admire the scenic beauty that inspired the scenery of the movie “Avatar”.
 The most famous park in the Wulingyuan Scenic Area, its lush foliage and pillar-like formations are the result of years of natural erosion and can be enjoyed on a day of hiking, mountain climbing or on a photography tour.